schoeffm/waggly-uml/README.md

 # Prerequisites

-In order to use the tool you'll have to install at least two additional dependencies - `graphviz` and `rsvg-converter` (the installation of additional, hand-written looking fonts is up to your taste).
+In order to use the tool you'll have to install at least two additional dependencies - `graphviz`, `rsvg-converter` and `plotutils` (the installation of additional, hand-written looking fonts is up to your taste).

 ## MacOS